bennetcwCU/IA637_Data_Driven_App_Development_Final_Project/Final_Version/readme.md

   db: 'your_database_name'
 ```

-## 3. Initialize Data
+## 3. Initialize Data + Add New Users
 Run the following scripts to seed your database with the initial Admin and Athlete accounts.
 This securely hashes their passwords before insertion.
+These are also the files that should be run to create new users of the App.

 Create the Admin user (Boris)
 `python create_admin.py`